mmuller88/mmblog/content/newsletter-30/index.md

 <https://dev.to/polterguy/what-software-developers-can-learn-from-gutenberg-5bpa>

-A sweet enlightenment of how important Johannes Gutenberg was to the software development community and everything else.
+A sweet enlightenment for how important Johannes Gutenberg was to the software development community and everything else.

 Thanks a lot to the author [Thomas Hansen](https://dev.to/polterguy)